Can Bitcoin Be Banned Or Shut Down? Some Real Talk On The Future Of Bitcoin.

 I also think it is possible that Bitcoin eventually falls into a role of reserve currency.

 Eventually, all the markets will work this way.
 Stocks will be traded on decentralized markets.
-Property records and other assets will be transferred via blockchain.
+Property records and other assets will be transferred via blockchainBlockchain is the technology that underlies cryptocurrency.
+Not just Bitcoin, but all of them.
+Blockchain is a kind of ....
 This is just how things will work.

 In fact, I think a whole new level of economic activity worldwide will develop – in ways we probably cannot yet forsee.